cjoakim/mongodb-docscan/app/out/readme.md

-# output directory for this application
+# Output Directory

+The scan result *.json files are written to this directory but are git-ignored.